 1969-1971: In the minors

-Stone was taken by the San Francisco Giants in the 4th round of the 1969 amateur draft and was assigned to the Fresno Giants.
+Stone was taken by the San Francisco Giants in the secondary phase of the January 1969 amateur draft and was assigned to the Fresno Giants.
 There, he went 12-13 with a 3.61 ERA and 184 strikeouts in 167 innings.
 He was fifth in the California League in batters struck out.
 On May 23, he whiffed 17 Lodi Crushers.
 From July 17 through August 22, he had a 7-game winning streak, including three shutouts.

 Stone graduated with a teaching degree in social studies in 1970.
 Back on the baseball field, he had a 9-5, 3.95 for the Amarillo Giants and was promoted to the Phoenix Giants, where he had a 5-3 record in 8 starts despie a 1.71 ERA.
 It was not a low-scoring league, either, as the median ERA in the Pacific Coast League that year was almost definitely over 4.